aws-solutions-library-samples/guidance-for-streamlining-data-access-with-jira-service-management-and-amazon-datazone/README.md

 - After submitting the subscription request, the workflow will be triggered automatically.
 5. Then Open your Jira project, You will be able to see a new Jira ticket created on the Jira board related to your subscription request.
 You should see a task similar to the one depicted in the following figure
 ![Fig.2](docs/JiraTicket.png)
+6. Move it to Accepted (or Rejected)
+![Alt Text](docs/sdap_jira_images/jira-issue-gif.gif)
-5. Wait for Status Update:
+7. Wait for Status Update:
 - Wait for at least 60 seconds, as this is the default waiting time of the step function before checking the status of the ticket.
-7. Move it to Accepted (or Rejected)
-![Alt Text](docs/sdap_jira_images/jira-issue-gif.gif)

 You will be able too see the issue the subscription request accepted (or rejected) on your Amazon DataZone portal under Subscribed Data section.

 ![Figure 19: Step screenshot](docs/sdap_jira_images/running-screenshot-9.png)